sjannsen/TS-Player/README.md

 Everything for setting up the RabbitMQ Listening

 ### 📂 setup
-Functions to register for an to join a game
+Functions to register for & to join a game

 ### 📂 modules
 All modules containing the business logic